Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/dinoland/rules/_index.md

 {{% rules-double-view src="setup.webp" alt="Visual examples of how to set up the game." %}}

-Create the **Asteroid Deck:** pick 10 Asteroid Tiles (6 regular, 4 Egg Hatch), shuffle, and place faceup on the table.
+Create the **Asteroid Deck:** pick 10 random Asteroid Tiles, shuffle, and place faceup on the table.

 Create a **Domino Deck:** grab all Domino tiles, shuffle, and place facedown on the table.